huggingface/blog/deepspeed-to-fsdp-and-back.md

 change, some of the other considerations (also outlined in the guide) are differences in how checkpoints are handled, etc.

 All experiments in this blog can be reproduced with the code from the [original 🤗 Accelerate issue](https://github.com/huggingface/accelerate/issues/2624).

+We intend to follow up with throughput comparisons at scale and techniques to better utilize those GPUs for tuning and alignment jobs while maintaining model quality.

+## Acknowledgements

+This is an effort that involved several teams across multiple organizations to come together.
+It started at IBM Research, specifically Aldo Pareja who found the issue and Fabian Lim who identified the precision gaps and fixed this issue.
+Zach Mueller and [Stas Bekman](https://github.com/stas00) have been phenomenal in providing feedback and the fixes to accelerate.
+Less Wright from the PyTorch Team at Meta was very helpful in questions on FSDP parameters.
+Finally, we would also like to thank the [DeepSpeed team](https://www.deepspeed.ai/) for providing feedback on this blog.